Why is there more than one version of Sojourner Truth’s famous 1851, “Ain’t I a Woman” speech?

 Most people are familiar with the 1863 popular version of Sojourner Truth's famous, “Ain’t I a woman” speech but they have no idea that this popular version, while based off of Sojourner’s original 1851 speech, is not Sojourner's speech and is vastly different from Sojourner’s original 1851 speech.
 I must acknowledge Nell Irvin Painter, a professor at Princeton University, specializing in American history and notable for her works on southern history of the nineteenth century.
 Professor Painter was the scholar who first rang the bell on this historical mistake.
 This site would not be possible with out relying on her brilliant work.

 The popular but inaccurate version was written and published in 1863, (12 years after Sojourner gave the "Ain't I a woman" speech), by a white abolitionist named Frances Dana Barker Gage.
 Curiously, Gage not only changed all of Sojourner’s words but chose to represent Sojourner speaking in a stereotypical 'southern black slave accent', rather than in Sojourner’s distinct upper New York State low-Dutch accent.
-Frances Gage’s actions were well intended and served the suffrage and women's rights movement at the time; however, by today’s standards of ethical journalism, her actions were a gross misrepresentation of Sojourner Truth’s words and identity.
+Frances Gage may have believed that her actions were well intended and served the white suffrage and women's rights movement at the time, at the expense of Black women's agency and self-determination; however, her rewrite was a gross misrepresentation of Sojourner Truth’s words and identity.
 By changing Truth's words and her dialect to that of a stereotypical southern slave, Frances Gage effectively erased Sojourner’s Dutch heritage and her authentic voice.
 As well as unintentionally adding to the oversimplification of the American slave culture and furthering the eradication of our nations Northern slave history.
 Frances Gage admitted that her amended version had “given but a faint sketch” of Sojourner's original speech but she felt justified and believed her version stronger and more palatable to the American public then Sojourner's original version.

 The most authentic version of Sojourner Truth's, "Ain't I a woman," speech was first published in 1851 by Truth's good friend Rev. Marius Robinson in the Anti-Slavery Bugle and was titled, “On Woman’s Rights”.
 This website is dedicated to re-introducing this original transcription of the speech and Sojourner's authentic voice.